greeny-blue/cyber-portfolio/README.md

 # Cyber Portfolio

 This repository acts as a curated hub for my cybersecurity work.

-It brings together practical defensive tooling, applied network analysis, and exploratory research projects developed through self-directed learning and hands-on experimentation.
+It brings together practical defensive tooling, applied network analysis and exploratory research projects developed through self-directed learning and hands-on experimentation.

 The emphasis throughout is on:
 - learning through building